 Alex is an associate in the firm’s Real Estate & Transactional and Business groups, focusing his practice on the representation of lenders, borrowers, buyers, sellers and other businesses in their commercial real estate and other general business transactions.
-Alex’s experience includes a wide range of commercial real estate transactions, including the purchase, sale, debt and equity financing, leasing, and operations/management of hotels, apartment buildings, student housing complexes, shopping centers, data/telecom centers and office buildings, among others.
+Alex’s experience includes a wide range of commercial real estate transactions, including the purchase, sale, debt and equity financing, leasing, tax analysis and operations/management of hotels, apartment buildings, student housing complexes, shopping centers, data/telecom centers and office buildings, among others.
 Alex’s general corporate work includes entity formation, structuring and dissolution; loan financing; buying and selling of businesses; private placements, securities offerings, subscription/investment documents and emerging securities regulation (including “crowdfunding” and related private equity / capital raises); business licensing agreements; confidentiality and non-disclosure agreements, and other start-up and entrepreneurial consulting.

 Net Equity Only Comes with Net Equality: An Exploration of an Alternative Remedy for Victims of Ponzi Schemes.
 Temple Law Review, vol. 84, no. 2, Winter 2012.

 TheLegalBlitz.com, contributing author (2011-2014), featured in The Huffington Post and AboveTheLaw.com.